-B. Use of Estimates
+C. Use of Estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from the estimates that were used.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates.

-C. Cash and Cash Equivalents
+D. Cash and Cash Equivalents

-For purposes of the statements of cash flows, MERA considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
-There were no cash equivalents at June 30, 2023 and 2022.
+For purposes of the statement of cash flows, the Organization considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
+As of June 30, 2023, the Organization had no cash equivalents.